Misfits-Rebels-Outcasts/ShaderMuse/README.md

 ## Fire Flame Shader Photo Effect

-To create the Photo Fire Effect, we first create a "fire like" Shader and use a mask make the "fire" appear natural on our image.
-For the mask, we compute a Difference of Gaussians of the grayscale image to product a sketch effect that is further used as the mask to create the effect of edges on the image catching fire.
+To create the Fire Photo Effect, we first develop a "fire like" Shader and use a mask to create the effect of edges on the image catching fire.
+A Difference of Gaussian on the grayscale of the original image is first computed and then used to produce a sketch effect mask.

 We need to chain several filters to create the mask and a blend with mask filter to put everything together.
-Our open-source project Shader Muse uses Swift, Core Image CIFilter, and Apple Metal Shader to achieve all this.
+Our project uses Swift, Core Image CIFilter, and Apple Metal Shader to achieve all this.

-#### What is a Shader?
+#### Just in case: What is a Shader?

 Image Filters is common and easily understood.
 Many modern software applications or apps provide image filtering capabilities.
 But then what is a Shader?
 From Wikipedia, we know that "a shader is a computer program that calculates the appropriate levels of light, darkness, and color during the rendering of a ... process known as shading.".